openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

     cmake -DWITH_TCM=ON ..

 tcmalloc can improve performance in the multi-threaded mode (when OMP_NUM_THREADS>1).
-It provides efficient thread-caching block allocation for all PALISADE objects.
+It provides efficient thread-caching block allocation for all OpenFHE objects.

 Note that tcmalloc only works in Linux and macOS, and is not currently supported in MinGW.

-Tcmalloc should be installed after running cmake and right before running make for PALISADE.
+Tcmalloc should be installed after running cmake and right before running make for OpenFHE.
 To build tcmalloc, run

 ::